2025 Gopalganj clashes: Protests

 Immediately after the attack, the NCP and the Students Against Discrimination (SAD) activists staged nationwide blockade on major roads, causing several kilometers of traffic congestion on the country's busiest highways.
 Students organizations like Bangladesh Jatiotabadi Chatradal and Bangladesh Islami Chhatrashibir organized separate protests in the University of Dhaka campus in response to the violence.

 The NCP party head Nahid Islam announced a nationwide protest on 17 July against attacks in Gopalganj.

 Impact

-According to the political analyst Zahed Ur Rahman, the Gopalganj incident has questioned the interim government's efficiency of controlling internal violence and conducting the 2026 general election.
+According to the political analyst Zahed Ur Rahman, the Gopalganj incident questioned the interim government's efficiency of controlling internal violence and conducting the 2026 general election.
 He also claimed that government ultimately accepted the existence of an "Independent Awami Gopalganj".
 Apart from this, he claimed that the NCP got some initial advantage from the incident as they received public attention and empathy ahead of the polls, and also pointed out that their leadership also faced public backlash for evacuating the place hiding in an armoured vehicle.